dotnet/docs/docs/framework/wcf/diagnostics/message-flow-overview.md

 2. If you haven’t enabled analytic tracing, expand **Applications and Services Logs**, **Microsoft**, **Windows**, **Application Server-Applications**.
 Select **View**, **Show Analytic and Debug Logs**.
 Right-click **Analytic** and select **Enable Log**.
 Leave Event Viewer open so that traces can be viewed.

 3. Open the sample created in the [Getting Started Tutorial](../../../../docs/framework/wcf/getting-started-tutorial.md) in [!INCLUDE[vs_current_long](../../../../includes/vs-current-long-md.md)].
 Note that you must run [!INCLUDE[vs_current_long](../../../../includes/vs-current-long-md.md)] as an administrator so that the service can be created.
-If you have the [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] samples installed, you can open the [Getting Started](../../../../docs/framework/wcf/samples/getting-started-sample.md), which contains the completed project created in the tutorial.
+If you have the WCF samples installed, you can open the [Getting Started](../../../../docs/framework/wcf/samples/getting-started-sample.md), which contains the completed project created in the tutorial.

 4. Right-click the **Service** project and select **Add**, **New Item**.
 Select **Application Configuration File** and click **OK**.